artemis-yl/artemis-yl.github.io/Resume.md

 ## Here's a Copy of My Resume <a name="1"></a>

-**Or not - This resume here is currently out of date!** It does not include my most recent experience such as my time as a wheelchair and mobility device technician at 4 9Bespoke Inc.
+**HOWEVER this resume here is currently out of date!** It does not include my most recent experience such as my time as a wheelchair and mobility device technician at 49 Bespoke Inc.

-Feel free to still view this resume, but please understand it was made around May, 2021.
+Feel free to still view this resume, but do understand it was made around May, 2021.

 [Open my old resume pdf in a new tab](/docs/YulimLee-MechanicalEngineer-Resume.pdf)